Oh no, you binged, it happened again! You find yourself in a binge, filled with regret and guilt after eating and you just don’t know what to do next.

 Eat the next meal

-If you’ve overeaten or had too much, the last thing you want to think about is your next meal.
+If you’ve overeaten and had too much, the last thing you want to think about is your next meal.
 It’s very common to revert to food restriction after a binge (scroll up for the binge-restrict cycle image).

 If you binged in the evening, skipping dinner may feel tempting.
 Or even skipping breakfast the next day, to compensate for the calories and food that you’ve consumed.